 Longwood University provides reasonable accommodations to students with documented disabilities living in University-managed housing.
-Longwood University allows emotional support animals (also known as therapy animals or assistance animals) to live with students in their University-managed housing upon approval by the Accessibility Resources Office.
+Longwood University allows emotional support animals to live with students in their University-managed housing upon approval by the Accessibility Resources Office (ARO).

 It is important to distinguish between service animals and emotional support animals (ESAs).

 Service animals are individually trained to do work or perform tasks for the benefit of an individual with a disability.
 For example, service animals may guide individuals with impaired vision, alert individuals with hearing impairments to sounds, pull a wheelchair, or fetch items used in daily living.

 Emotional Support Animals (ESA)